10 iconic New York Photo Spots to photograph during your next Trip

 Radio City Music Hall

 The facade of the Radio City Music Hall is definitely one of the best places to take photos in New York City during the day and the night.
 What I liked most here are the vintage style neon lights that will look great from many different angles.
 This legendary New York institution is known for its facade, which transforms into a great photo spot during both the day and the night.
-The vintage-style neon lights at the facade are a true highlight and a must visit photo spot.
+The vintage-style neon lights on the facade are a true highlight and a must-visit photo spot.

 Radio City Music Call in New York City